 Unfortunately, very few are made really well.

 I have personally researched every one of them.
-And, there are only two manufacturers that meet All of my personal requirements for both safety and effectiveness.
+And, there is only one manufacturer that meets All of my personal requirements for Safety, Effectiveness, and Comfort.

-These two companies make the best penis traction devices available on the market today.
-And, surprisingly, their very best units cost under $300.
+These are the best penis traction devices available on the market today.
+And, surprisingly, they cost under $200.
 That's it!

 I have found the other traction devices, though they may appear to look